St-Grisha/Chembl/README.md

 get_act.ipynb - get a activities.

 ### Data
-sorted.csv - needed columns on DataFrame.
+sorted.csv - needed columns on DataFrame (on request)

 df_train - first 100 fluorinated compounds with their characteristics.